Influencer Backdoor Attack on Semantic Segmentation: Abstract

 \section{Abstract}

 When a small number of poisoned samples are injected into the training dataset of a deep neural network, the network can be induced to exhibit malicious behavior during inferences, which poses potential threats to real-world applications.
 While they have been intensively studied in classification, backdoor attacks on semantic segmentation have been largely overlooked.
 Unlike classification, semantic segmentation aims to classify every pixel within a given image.
 In this work, we explore backdoor attacks on segmentation models to misclassify all pixels of a victim class by injecting a specific trigger on non-victim pixels during inferences, which is dubbed Influencer Backdoor Attack (IBA).
-IBA is expected to maintain the classification accuracy of non-victim pixels and misleads classifications of all victim pixels in every single inference.
-Specifically, we consider two types of IBA scenarios, i.e., 1) Free-position IBA: the trigger can be positioned freely except for pixels of the victim class, and 2) Long-distance IBA: the trigger can only be positioned somewhere far from victim pixels, given the possible practical constraint.
-Based on the context aggregation ability of segmentation models, we propose techniques to improve IBA for the scenarios.
-Concretely, for free-position IBA, we propose a simple, yet effective Nearest Neighbor trigger injection strategy for poisoned sample creation.
-For long-distance IBA, we propose a novel Pixel Random Labeling strategy.
-Our extensive experiments reveal that current segmentation models do suffer from backdoor attacks, and verify that our proposed techniques can further increase attack performance.
+IBA is expected to maintain the classification accuracy of non-victim pixels and mislead classifications of all victim pixels in every single inference.
+Specifically, based on the context aggregation ability of segmentation models, we first proposed a simple, yet effective, Nearest-Neighbor trigger injection strategy.
+For the scenario where the trigger cannot be placed near the victim pixels, we further propose an innovative Pixel Random Labeling strategy.
+Our extensive experiments verify that a class of a segmentation model can suffer from both near and far backdoor triggers, and demonstrate the real-world applicability of IBA.
+The code is available at \href{https://github.com/Maxproto/IBA.git}{https://github.com/Maxproto/IBA.git}.